rffrasca/PDFKeeper/README.md

 ## Installing
 ### Client Prerequisites
-* Windows Operating System (32 or 64 bit) with .NET Framework 4.6.1 or higher.
+* Windows 32 or 64 bit with .NET Framework 4.6.1 or higher.
 * Any additional requirements will be referenced in the Help file (available in the binary release).

 ### Supported Database Management Systems